Slicer Tomatoes

 Slicers are the big, juicy, flavorful tomatoes that make for excellent fresh eating!
 Nothing says summer quite like a freshly sliced tomato with a pinch of salt.
 Yum!
 Slicers are at their best when eaten fresh but they also make a lovely complex and flavorful sauce.
 They just require a longer cook time.

 There are two types of tomatoes- determinate and indeterminate.
-Determinate varieties reach a certain plant height and then stop growing- producing their fruit over a one to two month time period.
+Determinate varieties reach a certain plant height and then stop growing- producing their fruit over a short time period.
 Do not prune determinate varieties!
 Indeterminate varieties grow in a more vining pattern, require trellising, and generally perform well when pruned.
 Indeterminate varieties will continue to produce all season long until the frost.

 Cherokee Purple- Our best selling slicer variety!
 This deep purple and red fleshed tomato has the most superb flavor.
 Indeterminate.
 Read more about this variety in this NPR article here!